bioruffo/rename_exomes/README.md

     i.e. if the sample "John Doe" corresponds to barcode IonXpress_003, save this text as samples.txt:
         John_Doe <tab> 3
 2)  Copy the directory name to your clipboard
-3)  Execute the rename_exomes.py file.
+3)  Launch the rename_exomes.py script.